shasankp000/AI-Player-Website/README.md

 # AI-Player Website

-A modern, responsive website for the AI-Player Minecraft mod project, built with React and Tailwind CSS.
+A modern, responsive website for the AI-Player Minecraft mod project (https://github.com/shasankp000/AI-Player), built with React and Tailwind CSS.

 ## 🌟 Features